csswizardry/csswizardry.github.com/_posts/2016-12-12-css-shorthand-syntax-considered-an-anti-pattern.md

 ```

 The problem here is that in order to use shorthand to define `auto` only
-once—but use it on both the left and right—we had to make a decision about top
+once — but use it on both the left and right — we had to make a decision about top
 and bottom as well.
 That was a decision we shouldn’t have made, because now
 we’re explicitly removing any top or bottom margins that may have been
 intentionally introduced elsewhere.